brandonjoe/ValorantApp/README.md

 This project was super fun for me, not only because I'm already passionate about the game, but because I learned much from this.
 Both from a design perspective, as well as learning a lot on how Riot makes their websites.
 Many hours were spent under the hood of Riot's own [website](https://playvalorant.com/en-us/), and I was always amazed on how efficient and clean their structure was.
-I'm really glad that all content comes seperate js files [here](https://github.com/brandonjoe/ValorantApp/tree/master/src/Data) is an array of Javascript objects.
+I'm glad that all the content froms [here](https://github.com/brandonjoe/ValorantApp/tree/master/src/Data), an array of Javascript objects.
 So updating and removing becomes really easy.
 Here's an example of how simple the syntax is for adding, removing or editing:
 ```javascript
 {